Judges service marks start of the legal year

-The annual Judges Service took place at Westminster Abbey on Monday 2nd October 2017.
+The annual Judges Service was held at Westminster Abbey on Monday 1st October 2018.

 The service was conducted by the Dean of Westminster, the Very Reverend Dr John Hall, who said in his Bidding:

 At the beginning of the legal year, we gather in the presence of almighty God, who is the judge of all and who knows the secrets of our hearts, to renew our commitment to the service of the Crown and of all the people in the cause of justice.

 We acknowledge our high calling to reflect the justice and mercy of God.
 We seek God’s strength and guidance that we might remain true to the highest legal traditions, subtle as we apply ourselves to the causes before us, and wise as we influence the development of the law.

 We pray for the Lord Chancellor and Secretary of State for Justice, The Right Honourable David Gauke, for The Right Honourable The Lord Burnett, Lord Chief Justice of England and Wales, and for all who make and administer the law, both in the United Kingdom and in the European Union, and in the other legal jurisdictions represented here today.